9400 Ed Robson Blvd., Denton, Texas 76207

-Prices begin in the high-$200,000s.
+Prices begin in the mid- to high-$200,000s.
 Please verify this with a Realtor as prices are bound to change over time.

-The clubhouse is richly appointed with leather and dark woods.
+The richly appointed clubhouse features plenty of leather and dark woods.
 Between it and the Sports Club, residents enjoy a fitness center, tennis courts, saunas, indoor and outdoor swimming pools, a gym, a restaurant and a lounge.
 The Technology Center has a woodworking shop, a painting studio, a computer center and more.

 Wildhorse Golf Club features an 18 hole championship golf course designed by Gary Stephenson.
 There is also a fishing lake, a dog park and a community garden.
 Classes, clubs and social events keep residents active and engaged.

 Denton is home to the University of North Texas.
 It sponsors numerous events, including concerts, recitals and lectures.
 Five lakes are within just a few miles of town.

 Denton Regional Medical Center is not accredited as a whole by the Joint Commission, but certain specialty areas are, including its chest and stroke centers.
 It is also a Level III Trauma Center.